 Welcome to Valley of Grace: An Encouragement, Character Development, and Lifestyle Blog!

-My website came into being for two reasons: 1) my desire to connect with and encourage others who have gone through situations like myself : ongoing trials and living with trauma on a daily basis.
-It not only focuses on encouraging people, but helping us work together in refining our character as we go through these rough times, and 2) to focus on simple, functional, grace-filled living.
+My website came into being for two reasons: 1) a desire to connect with and encourage others who have gone through situations like myself : going through trials and living with trauma on a daily basis.
+It not only focuses on encouraging people, but helping us work together in refining our character as we go through these rough times, and 2) improving the art of practicing simple, functional, grace-filled living.

 Valley of Grace is a comprehensive site geared towards simple, functional, grace-filled living because we all feel God’s presence and experience therapeutic healing in different ways: The recipes serve to help you figure out simple meals to cook.
-The devotions and poetry serve as healing and meditative subjects for the week, and the books and book discussions also serve as an extension of my site, giving you excerpt discussions from some of the different books that I have published.
+The devotions and poetry serve as healing and meditative subjects for the week, while the book discussions serve as an extension of my site, giving you excerpt discussions from some of the different books that I have published.

 The diy home decorating section came out of a desire to help woman like myself, who have been through trauma, live on a tight income, and are forced to start over rebuilding the furniture pieces in their home.
 What I have found is that there is a lack of knowledge of where to purchase inexpensive items, what organizations offer furniture for free or at discounted prices, and how to decorate your homes with these pieces.